ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-This is how much TypeScript you need to know as a React Developer - <a href="https://medium.com/@s.chandrakethan9/this-is-how-much-typescript-you-need-to-know-as-a-react-developer-74947fc130a0" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building My Personal Portfolio: A Journey from DevLabs Workshops to a Full-Stack Application - <a href="https://medium.com/@akith.chandinu/building-my-personal-portfolio-a-journey-from-devlabs-workshops-to-a-full-stack-application-626c4fe9caec" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chandrakethan`**
+✍️ **posted by `Akith Chandinu`**

-<blockquote>Personally I feel that learning typescript is super important.
-Once you code enough amount of javascript or work on good amount of React…</blockquote>
+<blockquote>Creating my own portfolio was an exciting challenge that evolved from the foundations laid by the DevLabs workshop series organized by…</blockquote>

 <h3>2.
 How does the React fiber reconciler work? - <a href="https://medium.com/@maxtsh/how-does-the-react-fiber-reconciler-work-77c3650127da" target="_blank" rel="noopener noreferrer">link</a></h3>